bencrowder/crosswrite/README.md

 ## Crosswrite

-Proof-of-concept for transcription via HTML5 audio and Javascript.
-Uses jQuery and the jQuery hotkeys plugin.
+Audio transcription app.
+Uses HTML5 audio and Javascript, along with jQuery and the jQuery hotkeys plugin.
 Tested in Chrome and Safari.
 Doesn't work in Firefox.
 And the keyboard shortcuts are far from ideal.

+### Installation

+1. Put the files somewhere.
+2. Create two directories, audio/ and transcripts/, and give your web server write rights to them.
+(For example, `chown apache.apache audio/ transcripts/`, or `chgrp apache audio/ transcripts/; chmod g+w audio/ transcripts/`.)

 ### Keyboard shortcuts